rediacc/docs/docs/web-application.md

 - Real-time status updates

 These enhancements ensure that the Rediacc web application remains a modern, secure, and user-friendly interface for managing your system infrastructure.

-> **Internal Documentation**: For technical teams with appropriate access, detailed security implementation documentation is available in the [internal documentation section](/docs/internal/security-implementation).